Too soon? Georgia draws next class of White House hopefuls

 “Georgia gives anyone looking at their own run a chance at some action, where they can show some leadership and their campaign ability,” said Matt Moore, a GOP operative who saw plenty of presidential ambition as leader of the South Carolina Republican Party in 2016.

 To be sure, it’s not unusual to see national political players going all in on Georgia.
 Control of the U.S. Senate hangs on the results of the Jan.
 5 runoffs.
 Republicans and Democrats are throwing piles of money and resources at the state.
-The pitched fight is playing out as Georgia’s election officials conduct a hand tally of votes in the presidential race that has President-elect Joe Biden leading Trump by just 0.3 percentage points.
-The Associated Press has not called a winner in the state.
+And a hand-tallied audit of ballots cast in the presidential race just wrapped up Thursday night, with state officials confirming President-elect Joe Biden leads Trump by roughly 12,000 votes out of nearly 5 million counted.
+The Associated Press on Thursday called Biden the winner in the state.

 But Trump also won millions more votes than he received four years ago and fueled rural and small-town turnout that helped Republicans pick up House seats, protect several vulnerable GOP senators and maintain control of key state legislatures, including in Georgia.